dwayn/aws-management-suite/README.md

 Instance Management
 * Instances can be manually added or edited using `ams host add` or `ams host edit` respectively
 * Instance discovery has been implemented, allowing the hosts table to be automatically populated
+* Regions and availability_zones information imported into AMS database

 Route53
 * Discovery has been implemented to synchronize the local database with the current state of Route53 DNS records and health checks